Moataz0000/Moataz0000/README.md

 # 👋 Hi, I'm Moataz

-I am a Back-End Engineer with over 2 years of experience, specializing in Python (Django & DRF).
+I am a Back-End Engineer with over 2 years of experience, specializing in Python (Django & DRF) and FastAPI.
 I have a passion for building scalable and efficient web applications, designing robust system architectures, and developing RESTful APIs.
 My expertise lies in integrating diverse technologies to create seamless user experiences and high-performance solutions.
 I am dedicated to delivering top-tier solutions that meet business goals and exceed client expectations.

 My Django Packages:
 - https://pypi.org/project/django-layered-start/